 The fourth Thursday of February is celebrated each year as National Chili Day.
-This year, that day falls on February 28.
-Let’s learn some more about this tasty National Day.
+This year, that day falls on February 27.
+Let’s learn some more about this tasty national day.

 Who doesn’t love bowl of spicy chili, simmering to the brim with chili peppers, meat and/or bean and a delicious blend of spices in a tasty tomato base?

-Whether you like your chile with meat or with beans (or both), or if your preferences run to a white meat based dish, there is no doubt that chili is a popular dish.
+Whether you like your chili with meat or with beans (or both), or if your preferences run to a white meat based dish, there is no doubt that chili is a popular dish.